Sam’s Club to stop checking receipts at the door

 “We aspire to be the most convenient place to shop,” Crozier said.

-The demonstration showed two customers walk through the exit — one who used the store’s Scan and Go app, and one who paid at a register.
+The demonstration showed two customers walk through the exit.
+One customer used the store’s Scan and Go app, and the other paid at a register.
 The process worked the same for both shoppers.

 “With AI working in the background to continually speed the process, this digital innovation not only streamlines the member’s exit, but also allows exit greeters to refocus their time and expertise to assisting members and ensuring they have an enjoyable shopping experience,” the company said in a news release.